Bhai Gurdas: Writings

-Jathedar of Akal Takhat (1606-1636)
+Jathedar of Akal Takhat (1606–1636)

 The Akal Takht was revealed by Guru Hargobind on 15 June 1606.
 The foundation stone of the building of the Akal Takht was laid down by Guru Hargobind himself.
 The rest of the structure was completed by Baba Buddha and Bhai Gurdas.
 No mason or any other person was permitted to participate in the construction of the structure.
 Guru Hargobind himself was the custodian of the Takht.
 On 31 December 1612, when Guru Hargobind was imprisoned at Gwalior Fort, he assigned Baba Buddha to perform the services at Harmandir Sahib and Bhai Gurdas as the first Jathedar of Akal Takht.

 Death

-He left his body for eternal abode on 25 August 1636 at Goindwal.
+He died on 25 August 1636 at Goindwal.
 Guru Hargobind personally performed the ceremonial service at his funeral.

+Death year

+The year of his death is disputed, with prevailing views on his year of death as follows: